 The Communication Sciences and Disorders department invites you to join us in continuing the long tradition of the Weekend Workshop for Effective Communication.

 This workshop is an intensive treatment experience for individuals who stutter ages 8 through adult.
-The 42nd Weekend Workshop will take place April 6-8, 2018.
+The 44th Weekend Workshop will take place March 27 – 29, 2020.
 Throughout the weekend, participants will be able to benefit from a variety of treatment activities and engage in diverse communicative situations.

 Our treatment approach is based on an integrative, synergistic model, which individually combines evidence-based treatment components.
 The weekend focuses on three areas vital to achieving comprehensive change in one’s communication: speech, attitudes/feelings and environment.
-Come visit our Weekend Workshop Facebook page
+Come visit our Weekend Workshop Facebook page.

-Clients and their families are welcome to participate in Weekend Workshop.
+Both clients and their families are welcome to participate in Weekend Workshop.
 Previous treatment experience is not necessary.
 For those clients actively engaged in ongoing therapy, we would be happy to tailor the weekend to your needs.
 Treatment is provided by our graduate student clinicians under direct supervision of our expert ASHA-certified clinical supervisors.
 Throughout the weekend, participants will have many opportunities to contribute to and take advantage of select open-mic opportunities.
 This provides a chance to embrace the challenge of the often-difficult situation of speaking in front of a group, while actively contributing to the weekend’s topic.